nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-22-list-all-files-changed-under-an-iteration/index.md

 resourceType: blog
 slug: list-all-files-changed-under-an-iteration
 aliases:
   - /blog/list-all-files-changed-under-an-iteration
 tags:
   - code
   - iteration
   - tfs
   - tfs2008
   - tools
   - version-control
   - wit
 categories:
   - code-and-complexity
   - me
-coverImage: metro-visual-studio-2005-128-link-1-1.png
+preview: metro-visual-studio-2005-128-link-1-1.png
 ---

 I was asked by a colleague to provide a list of all files that were changed under a particular iteration.
 Rather than delving into the data, I made a couple of API calls to TFS to output a text file with the list.